tink-crypto/tink/docs/OBJC-HOWTO.md

 Tink is released as a [Cocoapod](https://cocoapods.org/).
 It can be installed by using the pod command as described below.

+We also provide step-by-step instructions on how to build and use Tink from source.
+However, Cocoapods is the recommended way to use Tink.

 #### Supported Platforms

  * iOS 9.0 or newer